skyline-emu/skyline/README.md

 > You can contact the core developers of Skyline at our [Discord](https://discord.gg/XnbXNQM).
 If you have any questions, feel free to ask.

 ### Disclaimer
-> Nintendo Switch™ is a trademark of Nintendo™.
-We are in no way associated with Nintendo™, or their Nintendo Switch™ product.
+> Nintendo Switch® is a trademark of Nintendo Co., Ltd. This product is not endorsed by Nintendo Co., Ltd. in any way, shape, or form.